I would like to address a common misconception among non-writers concerning the statement: my characters talk to me.

-What’s happening is not related to mental illness (as far as I know), it’s a method of handling consistency and effectiveness in story-telling and, in many cases, serves a therapeutic purpose that will help the writer and make the final product shine.
+What’s happening is not related to mental illness (as far as I know– and mind you, this is all a bit tongue-in-cheek), it’s a method of handling consistency and effectiveness in story-telling and, in many cases, serves a therapeutic purpose that will help the writer and make the final product shine.
 In my case, it works much like a director and actors.
 I have an almost extreme visual way of processing thoughts and ideas, so I tend to imagine things that way.
 Whatever way it works for a writer isn’t crazy, it’s just different from the person who thinks it’s crazy.

 Writing doesn’t have a whole lot of tangible tools.
 We may like to write with certain technology, pens, or paper, but as far as ways to amend and form our art into something that makes people feel or understand, we don’t have paint or paintbrushes, chisels, or knitting needles to do the job.
 Anyone who creates anything has the same instrument: the mind.
 It just so happens that writers are one type of artist who has to create the tools (like compartments and characters who “talk to us”, for example) in their mind to achieve the desired effect.
 I suspect most of the arts require this to some extent.